-With races and running events being cancelled in spades due to COVID-19 many people are wandering what to do with their current level of fitness.
+With races and running events being cancelled in spades due to COVID-19 many people in Point Cook and Yarraville are wandering what to do with their current level of fitness.
 In Melbourne running season is about to start as the cooler weather comes through.
 Most athletes have been developing a strong aerobic and conditioning baseline over the past 3-4 months and are ready to race!
 But then Covid – 19 happened and everything was cancelled!

 At the moment many people are still unsure of what to do, with uncertainty on when running events will be back on.
 People are still running around their local area, socially distancing themselves from others and still training hard!
 When it comes to planning for delayed running goals and race dates, your current goals should adjust in line with these dates.